kristinadengland/resume/index.md

 Email: [kristina.england@gmail.com](mailto:kristina.england@gmail.com)

-Over 5 years experience as an digital experience and accessibility specialist with a focus on user experience design, disability inclusion education, and partnering with vendors to make their product experience accessible and usable.
+Over 5 years experience in the digital content and design field with a focus on user experience design and disability inclusion education.

 ## Strengths